LiskArchive/lisk-legacy-docs/tutorials/cashback.md

 The Cashback App implementation goes as following:

-- __Steps 1-5__ describes the sever-side implementation of the blockchain application.
+- __Steps 1-5__ describe the sever-side implementation of the blockchain application.
 - __Step 6__  shows how to interact with the network from the (blockchain) client-side using a node script.
 - __Step 7__ explains how to override specific config values.